 with equality unless $i \in N_c$.
 Moreover, the sum of the loads added in the round should be $1$.
 We select the candidate $c$ and the loads $\bar{x}^{(j)}$ that satisfy these conditions and minimize $\max_i \bar{x}^{(j)}_i$.

 \paragraph{Method of Equal Shares(MES) \citep{PeSk20a}:} This rule starts with a budget of $k/n$ per voter and an empty committee.
 Adding a candidate to the committee incurs a cost of $1$.
-In each step, MES selects a candidate that minimizes the maximum amount of budget any voter has to pay.
+At each step, MES selects a candidate that minimizes the maximum budget any voter has to pay.
 A detailed description can be found in Algorithm \ref{alg:mes}.
-The budget of each voter is $b = k/n$.
+Each voter's budget is $b = k/n$.

 Based on the idea by \citet{casey2025justified}, we define $\alpha$-MES to be the algorithm as above, but voters obtain the minimum amount of budget $b$ such that at least $k$ candidates are bought, i.e., $b = \min\{b \in \R_+: \rvert \text{MES}(b)\lvert\geq k\}$.
 If more than $k$ candidates can be bought, we stop after $k$ candidates have been bought.